freedomofpress/pressfreedomtracker.us/README.rst

 Wagtail
 -------------

-The Wagtail interface can be accessed at the ``/admin`` route.
-By default, the credentials are:
+You can log in to the Wagtail interface at ``/admin`` with the following credentials:

 * username - ``test``
 * password - ``test``

-Note: these are the same django superuser credentials which can be used at ``/django-admin``.

 Deployment